Treefrog/Handbook/Manual/holidays.md

 ### The Walk the Parade Rule

 A Pod member can request a super-special recognition from their Pod Champion to take a alternate day at some other time, but, remember, Stat holidays are not dynamic holidays.
 Stat holidays are supported by culture and recognized by government for celebration of specific events.
 Technically, if you don't celebrate the event you shouldn't get the holiday.
 Just because you don't celebrate a certain recognized religious holiday, doesn't mean it is "fair" to get alternative time off - you aren't walking in the parade.
 It's not "free time".
-It's "time to support the religious or cultural event" as demanded by the regulations of the state.
+It's "time to support the religious or cultural event" as demanded by the regulations of the Province.

 ### International Holidays

-We observe Canadian Holidays only.
+We observe Ontario Provincial Holidays only, because all of our employees currently work in Ontario.

 ### Other Holidays or Special Requests